guardianproject/cacheword/README.md

 TODO write more here

-## Secrets Management
+### Secrets Management

 CacheWord manages key derivation, verification, persistence, and passphrase resetting.

-TODO: some links to primers on secure password management
+TODO: some links to primers on secure password storage

 **Features:**